omissis/BundleFu/README.markdown

   * Automatically detects modifications to your css and javascript files and regenerates the bundles automatically.
   * Bundle contents can be modified by filters for css url rewriting to avoid broken images, code minification and compression etc. (A [Google Closure Compiler](http://code.google.com/closure/compiler/) filter using the [Service API](http://code.google.com/closure/compiler/docs/api-ref.html) comes with the library).
+  * Ability to store the generated bundles on Rackspace Cloudfiles.

 Installation
 ------------